the-vampiire/apollo-directive/README.md

 - accepts an array of [directive config](#directive-config) objects
 - assign the result to `serverConfig.schemaDirectives` in the Apollo Server constructor
-- creates each directive and provides them as the schemaDirectives object in `{ directiveKey: directiveConfig, ... }` form
+- creates each directive and provides them as the schemaDirectives object in `{ name: directiveConfig, ... }` form

 ```js
 const { ApolloServer } = require("apollo-server-X");